Thesyjaga/Tradier-api/README.rst

       If you use main.py it would change the code in tradier by accessing it and changing the places where it asks for ticker,quantity,side.

-      MAKE SURE TO CHANGE THE CONFIG.PY "ACCESS TOKEN = '' "
+      MAKE SURE TO CHANGE THE CONFIG.PY "ACCESS TOKEN = '' ".
+ALONG THAT MAKE SURE TO HAVE EVERYTHING IN SAME FOLDER FOR main.py TO WORK.

       I am working on withdrawl.py it will go through all account and withdrawl the same amount any help would be appericatted!